heikadog/zml/zml.md

 1. Dragon (@dragonpath.bsky.social) is an open zoophile.
 1. dylan (@dylanthefemzoo.bsky.social) is an open zoophile.
 1. Sigma (@sigmathezeta.bsky.social) is an open zoophile.
 1. Paul (@webboy42.bsky.social) is an open zoophile.
-Though they don't say it on Bluesky, they identify as a "zoosexual" on Twitter: (<https://archive.today/jQru6>), and they follow open zoophiles.
+While they don't say it on Bluesky, they identify as a "zoosexual" on Twitter: (<https://archive.today/jQru6>), and they follow open zoophiles.
 1. Castron (@castronexs.bsky.social) is an open zoophile.
 1. Sebastian (@puppylove13.bsky.social) is an open zoophile.
 1. Lord Altair (@sporealtair.bsky.social) is an open zoophile.